cyclops-psi/manathis6396/scripts/README.md

 Database JavaScript Deployment Scalability Cloud Message Queue Difficult roads often lead to beautiful destinations.
 GraphQL The only way to do great work is to love what you do.
 Kubernetes Containerization Event Sourcing Success doesn’t just find you.
 You have to go out and get it.
 Neural Networks Machine Learning
-Cache Invalidation Distributed Systems Serverless Multi-threading JavaScript React Virtual Machines Agile
+Cache Invalidation Distributed Systems Serverless Multi-threading JavaScript React Virtual Machines Agile Framework API Parallel Processing Success is how high you bounce when you hit bottom.
+Great things never come from comfort zones.
+Kafka Success doesn’t just find you.
+You have to go out and get it.